 5).
 Under the Act, if the registration is revoked by the regulatory authority, who will complete the construction?

 7).
-Does not address important issues like lengthy process for project approvals, lack of clear land titles, prevalence of black money etc
+Does not address important issues like the lengthy process for project approvals, lack of clear land titles, the prevalence of black money etc

 8).
 Since state-level governance is very uneven, this will work patchily.
 Some states will set up efficient Tribunals and Regulatory Boards; others will not.

 9).
 Many politicians have interests in real estate.
 That could work both for, and against the concepts of the new Act.
 Some smart and not-so-crooked politicians will back the new act and use it to accelerate activity.
 Others will try to hold up the new legislation or subvert it.